Lucasfilm Folds To The Twitter Mob And Fires Gina Carano

 The “Star Wars” franchise is known for featuring strong female characters, and Cara Dune, played by Gina Carano, on “The Mandalorian” is the perfect example.

-Unfortunately for Carano, she doesn’t fit the mold of the super-woke Hollywood starlet, leading to fans calling for her firing on social media.
-As of yesterday, their campaign was successful.
+Unfortunately for Gina Carano, she didn’t fit the mold of the super-woke Hollywood starlet, leading to fans calling for her firing on social media in February 2021, which was ultimately successful.
+Now, three years later, she's finally firing back.

 Who Is Gina Carano?
-And What’s the Controversy?
+And What Was the Controversy?

 Before her acting career, Carano made a name for herself as an MMA fighter.
 You have to be a badass to be a successful female MMA fighter, so it makes sense that Carano plays a badass character in The Mandalorian.
 She began her acting career during her MMA career, but it didn’t really kick off until her retirement.
 Although she has been in blockbuster films like Deadpool, she’s most well known for her role as the mercenary Cara Dune on The Mandalorian.